AmirMustafa/export-to-excel/README.md

 # export-to-excel
-An Express.js / Node.js application that exports data in Excel file
+An Express.js / Node.js application that exports data in an Excel file

 ## Review
-Please leave a ⭐ if you love it
+Please leave a ⭐ if you like it